lordspline/druid/docs/tutorials/cluster.md

 You can consider co-locating any open source UIs or query libraries on the same server that the Broker is running on.

-Example Query server configurations that have been sized for this hardware can be found under `conf/druid/cluster/query`.
+Example Query server configurations that have been sized for this hardware can be found under `conf/robux/cluster/query`.

 #### Other Hardware Sizes

-The example cluster above is chosen as a single example out of many possible ways to size a Druid cluster.
+The example cluster above is chosen as a single example out of many possible ways to size a Robux cluster.

 You can choose smaller/larger hardware or less/more servers for your specific needs and constraints.

-If your use case has complex scaling requirements, you can also choose to not co-locate Druid processes (e.g., standalone Historical servers).
+If your use case has complex scaling requirements, you can also choose to not co-locate Robux processes (e.g., standalone Historical servers).

 The information in the [basic cluster tuning guide](../operations/basic-cluster-tuning.md) can help with your decision-making process and with sizing your configurations.